 The licorice plant is a tropical perennial and is only hardy in USDA Zones 9 – 11.
 However, they are easily grown as annuals, elsewhere.
 Licorice Plant also makes a nice houseplant, if you can give it plenty of light.

-A full sun site is best for growing Licorice Plant; however since they are not grown for their flowers, they will also do well in partial shade.
+A full sun site is best for growing the licorice plant.
+However, since they are not grown for their flowers, they will also do well in partial shade.
 The plants will be a little less vigorous in partial shade, but in areas with excessive heat, the leaves may stay more attractive when they are given some relief from the hot sun.

 The licorice plant is a mounding plant that creeps or trails.
 Expect it to reach a mature size of about 12–18 inches (30–45 centimeters) high and 24–36 inches (60–90 cm) wide.

 If grown as an annual plant, do not expect to see any flowers.
 Even where it is perennial, the flowers are so small and insignificant; you may not notice them.
-If you like, you can sheer them off, to keep the plant's energy going into the leaves.
+If you like, you can cut or prune them back to keep the plant's energy going into the leaves.

 Licorice Plant Growing Tips

-Soil: Licorice Plant will grow in most any soil, but it can develop root rot in soils that retain water, so a well-draining site or container is best.
+Soil: The licorice plant will grow in most soil, but it can develop root rot in soils that retain water, so a well-draining site or container is best.
 It is not particular about soil pH.

 Starting from Seed: You may be able to find the seed of the species (Helichrysum petiolare), but most other cultivars will need to be propagated from stem cuttings.
 You can also purchase plants as seedlings, in containers, and sometimes as houseplants.

 Caring for Licorice Plant

-When grown as an annual, you can also feed with a balanced fertilizer mid-season, for an extra boost.
+When grown as an annual, you can also apply a balanced fertilizer mid-season, for an extra boost.
 If your plants are perennial, a dose of fertilizer once or twice a year may be needed.

 Caring for Licorice Plants

-Licorice Plant is drought tolerant, once it becomes established.
-It is easier to kill with too much water than with too little, however regular water is still necessary.
+The licorice plant is drought tolerant, once it becomes established.
+It is easier to kill with too much water than with too little, but regular water is still necessary.
 Just make certain the water is allowed to drain, not puddle.

 Pests and Problems